CybernetiX-S3C/CybernetiX-S3C.github.io/main/README.md

 E-ntel is a tool gathering email accounts informations (ip,hostname,country,...) from different public source (search engines, pgp key servers and shodan) and check if emails was leaked using hacked-emails API.
 Is a really simple tool, but very effective for the early stages of a penetration test or just to know the visibility of your company in the Internet.

 [E-ntel](https://cybernetix-s3c.github.io/main/E-ntel)

+## **Due to python's latest version being 3.8, it will only run on 3.6 and 3.7.
+If you have versons 3.6, 3.7, or 3.8 make sure to specify during the usage as follows: **

+## Installation
 ```
 ## ★ Download: